proxer/ProxerLibJava/README.md

 ### What is this?

-This is a library, implementing the API of the [Proxer.me](https://proxer.me/) website.
+This is an Android library, implementing the API of the [Proxer.me](https://proxer.me/) website.

 ### Table of contents